 Hiring talent is a great opportunity to create a richer team culture and include a spectrum of outlooks, talents, and perspectives.
 So when you craft your role requirements, look at the skills, personalities and backgrounds you already have and don’t think of someone that could fit, but more of someone that can complement and add something new to the team.

 One way you can keep a great balance in the team is by using the DiSC personality tool, as it gives you a good overview of your employee’s personality and work manner.
-This way, you can check which departments need a few tweaks or improvements to reach their potential or which colour category of people is missing to balance out all colours.
+This way, you can check which departments need a few tweaks or improvements to reach their full potential or which colour category of people is missing to balance out all colours.

 Create an empowering and nurturing work environment

 In 2022, we all have experienced the unlimited potential of Generative AI, with platforms like ChatGPT.
 Do you need to write a job vacancy based on certain requirements?
 ChatGPT can do it!
 Tweak a reach out so it’s funnier?
-Yes, you guessed it; ChatGPT can do that too!
+Yes, you guessed it – ChatGPT can do that too!
 So why do we even have recruiters out there?

 No matter how much we automate a recruiter’s job and rely on tools to get parts of the hiring process done, the recruiter is not obsolete.

-With the popularity of AI & tooling increasing, some of the main things that are going to set you apart as an employer are the personal touch and translating the business goals into a hiring strategy.
-Whether is a quick call to check in on your candidate after the interview or knowing what competencies to look for based on your business targets, these are all jobs recruiters are essential for.
-But we also can’t deny that there are things, like unbiased assessments, in which technology is more accurate than recruiters.
+With the popularity of AI & tooling increasing, some of the main things that are going to set you apart as an employer are the personal touch and translating business goals into a hiring strategy.
+Whether it’s a quick call to check in on your candidate after the interview or knowing what competencies to look for based on your business targets, these are all jobs recruiters are essential for.
+But we also can’t deny that there are things, such as unbiased assessments, in which technology is more accurate than recruiters.
 So, why not let them complement each other and have the best of both worlds?

 Use AI as a starting point in your hiring process, but don’t rely solely on it